 How to make a mind map look business

-Mind mapping softwares are designed to encourage the use of both sides of the brain - left and right.
-The colors and pictures are representative of the creative side; the note taking is representative of the analytical side.
+Mind mapping software is designed to encourage the use of both sides of the brain - left and right.
+The colors and pictures are representative of the creative side; the note-taking is representative of the analytical side.

 If you have a team that you have to collaborate with, try and involve each member of your team.
 Getting every member of your team to participate in the development of a project will add more value to it making its structure diverse and complex.

 Well, this should be simple.
 Choose a topic, and try to be as brief as possible in your descriptions.
 Apply the KISS system (KISS = Keep It Simple, Stupid) inserting videos and pictures in your mind map.
 This will be more appealing to your audience since it will offer them a more dynamic and fun context for presenting or visualizing information.